tonyhasson/stocks_app/README.md

-stock_automated_data.py-this program updates automaticly the stock prices in the portfolios of user that are signed to the program.
+stock_automated_data.py-this program updates automaticly the stock prices in the portfolios of user that are signed to the program and adds a screenshot of todays portfolio to the user's private folder.